ucdavis/hpccf-docs/docs/backups/index.md

 ### Where is the backup server located?

-The backup server is outside the Campus Data Center but still on campus, so we do **not** provide an off-site backup.
+The backup server is outside the Campus Data Center but still on campus, so we do **not** provide off-site backups.
 This may be important for certain grant requirements.

 ### What happens if the backup server is also destroyed?